TIPS AND TRICKS TO AVOID THE MOST COMMON MISTAKES.

-However, sometimes it is necessary to make some adjustments of color and light, that's why, in addition to this one and the others small videos published on my Youtube channel (with very basic instructions for use), I want to offer you others a little more elaborated.
+However, most of times it is necessary to make some adjustments of color and light, that's why, in addition to this one and the others small videos published on my Youtube channel (with very basic instructions for use), I want to offer you others a little more elaborated on this blog.
 You will be able to stream them all the times you want!

-But before you see the free videos to make great composites, I would like to give you some general advice, there are some tips and tricks that will help the final result of the work is good.
+I also wat to give you some general advice, there are some tips and tricks that will help to get a good work.
 Creating a composite photograph is not difficult, but there are certain details to which special attention should be paid if we want our final work to be credible.
 This small but useful set of tips and tricks collects the things that we should not forget when creating a composite.

 - CUTTING - Be careful cutting the model, try not to lose any pixel and catch as much hair as possible.

 - SIZE AND POSITION - Unless it is a fantasy work, try to be as realistic as possible when you change the size of the model.
 If there is an animal in the composite, look for an image in which there is a model next to a similar animal to use as a reference, (for example a child next to a horse is not always easy without seeing the reference).